This post may contain affiliate links. Please read our disclosure policy.

 A cup of cocktail sauce is placed next to a serving of shrimp.

-What Shrimp To Use
+What Type of Shrimp To Use

 First and foremost, do NOT use frozen shrimp!
 Even when they’re thawed, you most likely won’t get the texture you’re looking for.
 Instead, buy fresh shrimp with the shell and tail still on from the seafood counter at your local grocery store!